NFL owners not likely to make as much news as free agency | Times Leader

 “Spent a lot of time on that, both on rules, potential changes to the rule, as well as who the athletes are that are getting injured and what training we’re doing with special teams players, and see if there are tweaks (needed),” says Jeff Miller, the league executive vice president.
 “It’s not just a rules issue, it’s certainly a conditioning issue and one that we spend a great deal of time with the competition committee on with regard to looking for solutions and taking research back.
 That’s where we stand at this stage on that, a lot more work to be done and probably an ongoing conversation over the next year.”

-Commissioner Roger Goodell is certain to face questions about a potential suspension for quarterback Deshaun Watson, now with the Browns.
+Commissioner Roger Goodell is certain to face questions about a potential suspension for quarterback .
 Watson faced criminal charges of sexual misconduct in Texas, but two grand juries declined to indict him.
 Watson still faces 22 civil lawsuits from massage therapists who have accused Watson of harassing or assaulting them during sessions.

 The lawsuit filed by former Dolphins head coach Brian Flores, now an assistant with the Steelers, also is likely to be a topic of conversation among the owners.
-Flores filed his lawsuit against the NFL, Dolphins, New York Giants and Denver Broncos following his dismissal by Miami in January, citing racist hiring practices.
+Flores against the NFL, Dolphins, New York Giants and Denver Broncos following his dismissal by Miami in January, citing .

-Flores’ suit claims the Giants already had hired their new head coach, Brian Daboll, even though they were bringing him in for an interview.

-“It’s false,” Mara said Sunday, adding that the hiring of Daboll was not based on race, and that the team owner would sit for a deposition if sought.
-“I think the truth will come out.
-The allegations are false.”